 Please, try again in a couple of minutes

-- Questions to ask your doctor: Questions are the answer.
-Agency for Healthcare Research and Quality. http://www.ahrq.gov/patients-consumers/patient-involvement/ask-your-doctor/index.html.
-Accessed Oct.
-19, 2016.
+- Questions are the answer: Be more engaged in your healthcare.
+Agency for Healthcare Research and Quality. https://www.ahrq.gov/questions/be-engaged/index.html.
+Accessed March 14, 2023.